bastianschnieder/HyATraX/README.md

 ## Adjustments
  * If your molecule is charged adjust this paramter in rdDetermineBonds.DetermineBonds(mol,charge=[your charge])
- * Set the RAM and Cores in the submission scripts appropriately to your local machine or cluster
+ * Set the RAM and Cores/Nodes in the submission scripts appropriately to your local machine or cluster
- * Check the paths for the input files in the submission scripts as well and adjust if needed
+ * Check the paths for the input files in the submission scripts as well (default user is "/home/USERNAME")

 ## Requirements